Skip to Content

 Future medical costs: Ongoing treatment and potential surgeries should be considered when calculating damages.

-Pain and suffering: The chronic pain and lifestyle changes associated with these conditions can significantly impact your quality of life.
+Pain and suffering: Chronic pain and lifestyle changes associated with these conditions can significantly impact one's quality of life.

 An experienced personal injury attorney can help you navigate these complex issues and fight for the justice and compensation you deserve.
 The California injury lawyers at Wisner Baum offer free and confidential case evaluations.
-We represent clients on a contingency basis, meaning you don't pay unless we win your case.
+We represent clients contingently, meaning you don't pay unless we win your case.

 More Information